CUBA CLI Quick Start

-Project name – for sample projects, CLI generates random names that can be selected by default.
+- Project name – for sample projects, CLI generates random names that can be selected by default.

 Project namespace – the namespace which will be used as a prefix for entity names and database tables.
 The namespace can consist of Latin letters only and should be as short as possible.

 Root package – the root package of Java classes.

 Platform version – the platform artifacts of the selected version will be automatically downloaded from the repository on project build.

 An empty project will be created in a new folder in the current directory.

 Run gradlew assemble.
 At this stage, all the required libraries will be downloaded, and CLI will build project artifacts in the build subfolders of the project folder.

 Run gradlew startDb to start the local HyperSQL server.